ainnoot/ilp-pn-repair/README.md

   --ilasp        Dump to ILASP examples instead of plain ASP facts.
 ```

-Dumps the examples in the `EXAMPLES` JSON file into a prefix tree. `--ilasp` flag (not complete) dumps to ILASP examples instead of plain ASP facts.
+Dumps the examples in the `examples` JSON file into a prefix tree. `--ilasp` flag (not complete) dumps to ILASP examples instead of plain ASP facts.

 ## Example
 ```bash